Brand Name: Tambocor

 - Proarrhythmic effects with flecainide for atrial fibrillation/flutter: Increased risk of PVCs, ventricular tachycardia, ventricular fibrillation, and fatality

-- As with other class I agents, use of flecainide for atrial flutter has been reported with 1:1 atrioventricular conduction due to atrial rate slowing
+- As with other class I agents, the use of flecainide for atrial flutter has been reported with 1:1 atrioventricular conduction due to atrial rate slowing

 - This medication contains flecainide.
 Do not take Tambocor if you are allergic to flecainide or any ingredients contained in this drug.